grimme-lab/qc2-teaching/doc/apps-ex.rst

       jobex > jobex.out

-   Note that for MP2 geometry optimizations, you have to add the ``-level cc`` option.
+   Note that for MP2 geometry optimizations, you have to add the ``-level cc2`` option.
    Energies after geometry optimizations can be found in the file ``job.last``.
 HF and DFT energies for each SCF-cycle are additionally written in the file ``energy``.
    In the case of CCSD(T), do not perform a geometry optimization, but do a singlepoint